Travel Advisory for Italian Republic

 - Blank Pages Required: 2

-- Proof Of Onward Travel: May be requested at border control.
+- Proof Of Onward Travel: Required by border officials

 - Currency Limit Declaration: 10,000 Euros

-- Drone Usage Law: Registration and authorization required; restrictions apply in certain areas.
+- Drone Usage Law: Registration and authorization required

 Emergency Contacts